-Being in my 20s, I’ve noticed that most of my peers are really….trying (for lack of a better term).
-We just can’t seem to beat the rat race that is trying to prove that we are having the most fun, or that we’re on our way to being “successful” or having it “figured out”, or whatever.
-I’m sure if you’re in your 20s, or have been, you get what I mean..
+Being in my 20s, I’ve noticed that most of my peers are really “trying” (for lack of a better term).
+We just can’t seem to beat the rat race that is trying to prove that we have the most fun, or that we’re on our way to being “successful” or having it “figured out,” or whatever.
+I’m sure if you’re in your 20s, or have been; you get what I mean..

 I read books, articles, newspapers, billboards, quotes from influencers (the real kind, like Nelson Mandela, not some fashion icon on Instagram).
-I read people, food labels, magazines, menus, fiction and non-fiction.
-You name it, I’ve probably gone out of my way that day to get my hands on it.
+I read people, food labels, magazines, menus, fiction, and non-fiction.
+You name it, and I’ve probably gone out of my way that day to get my hands on it.

 I don’t consider myself to be some brainiac because of this.
-But one thing I do know, is that reading alone has taking me many, many places, physically and mentally.
+But one thing I do know is that reading alone has taken me many, many places, physically and mentally.